A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Towards a consistent picture of electron, proton and anisotropy data

 On the other hand, the single-source contribution is found under the assumption of diffusive behaviour for the released particles.
-This component corresponds to the red solid line in the figure, for the source of age $t_{\mathrm{age}} = 2 \cdot 10^5 \, \mathrm{yr}$.
+This component corresponds to the red solid line in the figure, for the source of age $t_{\mathrm{age}} = 2 \cdot 10^5 \, \mathrm{yr}$, the same considered in the previous sections.

-We want to remark that a key role is played by the slope of the diffusion coefficient, that, according to Equation \eqref{eq:delta_tomassetti}, becomes harder in the high-energy region ($\delta \lesssim 0.2$ at $E > 10 \, \mathrm{TeV}$).
+We want to remark again that a key role to reproduce the observations is here played by the slope of the diffusion coefficient, that, according to Equation \eqref{eq:delta_tomassetti}, becomes harder in the high-energy region ($\delta \lesssim 0.2$ at $E > 10 \, \mathrm{TeV}$).